 The qualifying exam is aimed to test your knowledge in molecular biology and to measure your progress of research.

 This exam is passed before a board of four examiners approved by the direction of the program on the recommendation of the research supervisor.
-The composition sheet of the jury of your qualifying exam has to be fill before the end of your 1rst year of Ph.D.
+The composition sheet of the jury of your qualifying exam has to be fill et the beginning of the 6th term.

 At the end of the examination, the board will decide whether you have succeeded or failed and issue a report.
 It may also decide to postpone the examination.
 In this case, you are required to retake an exam in 6 months.

 The qualifying exam consists two parts: written and oral.

 *** Due to the COVID-19 pandemic, please carefully read the Guide of Qualifying Exam using Zoom ***

 - the Chairman which must be member of the programs It is generally the head of your unit or his / her representative;

 - an internal or external member to your research centre;